iotengineer22/zephyr-ei-xiao-nrf-demo/README.md

 This repository present Zephyr Demo with Edge Impulse and XIAO nRF54l15/nRF52840 Sense

 ## Introduction
 This repository showcases examples of gesture and voice recognition using the onboard sensors of the **Seeed Studio XIAO nRF52840 Sense** and **XIAO nRF54L15 Sense**.

 The projects are built with the Zephyr RTOS and leverage machine learning models deployed from Edge Impulse.

+> **Note: The nRF52840 example is currently not working correctly due to a recent Edge Impulse update.
+A fix is in progress.**

 > **Disclaimer:** This is a personal project created for quick demonstration purposes.
 Please consider it as a reference, as the code may not be fully polished or production-ready.